 We have had a huge surge of interest in solar eclipse viewing since this year’s total eclipse in the USA.
-Because we have a limited number of cabins on the Wind Spirit, Future Travel has decided to consider registration forms where two people sign up sharing a cabin first.
+Because we have a limited number of cabins on the Wind Spirit, Future Travel, Inc. - A Direct Travel Company has decided to consider registration forms where two people sign up sharing a cabin first.
 Single cabins are NOT allowed EXCEPT where one person books the entire cabin and pays the same price as two people sharing + an $800 additional premium.
-This $800 premium is a new contract requirement from the cruise company levied on Future Travel.
+This $800 premium is a new contract requirement from the cruise company levied on Future Travel, Inc. - A Direct Travel Company.
 Two people maximum in one cabin and no children under 12.
 Persons who want to join the cruise but do not have a cabin mate will be considered after cabins with 2 people sharing are filled.
 We will attempt to match people by gender.
 It pays for you to have a cabin mate that you already know since you never know how compatible a cabin mate chosen in the blind might turn out.

 Trip cancellation/repatriation/evacuation is mandatory on this trip since we will be traveling to the end of the range of the ship’s capability quite far from any islands with medical support.
 If any cruise passenger is in need of evacuation at sea this would be extremely costly and such insurance is vital.
 See approximate cost of insurance above under the INSURANCE section.